Public Works Engineering

 • Internal review of the design is performed after each stage has been completed.

-• The PS&E (Plans, Specifications and Estimate) are signed by the County Engineer and routed to the Board of County Commissioners for approval to advertise for bid.
+• The PS&E Contract Documents are then signed by the County Engineer and routed to the Board of County Commissioners for approval to advertise for competitive bidding.

-• Any project that is funded in whole or part with federal funds must adhere to the current WSDOT design manual.
+• Any project that is funded in whole or part with federal funds must adhere to the current WSDOT Local Agecny Guidelines (LAG) manual.

-• Other projects must adhere to the most current version of the Skagit County Road Standards
+• All projects must adhere to the most current version of the Skagit County Road Standards as well as applicable AASHTO and WSDOT manual requirements for roadway design.

-• Once the design has been completed and approved for construction, the project is advertised for bid.
+Once the contract documents have been completed and approved for construction, the project is advertised for bidding.
 This procedure follows state and federal guidelines to ensure fair and competitive bidding of the project.
-Depending on the funding source, the project is either advertised for a minimum of 14 or 21 days.
-A televised public bid opening will occur on the first Monday following the minimum advertisement.
+Depending on the funding source, the project is either advertised for a minimum of 14 (locally funded and small projects) or 21 days (for federally funded and larger locally funded projects).
+A public bid opening broadcast on Skagit 21, as well as in-person here at 1800 Continental Place, will occur on the first Monday following the minimum advertisement.

-• After the bids have been reviewed for any errors and irregularities, the project is typically awarded by the Board of County Commissioners to the lowest responsive and responsible bidder.
-After the bid has been awarded, the contract documents can then be sent to the contractor for their signature.
-After the County has received all of the required documentation, the contract is presented to the Board of County Commissioners for execution.
+After the bids have been reviewed for any errors and irregularities, the project is awarded by the Board of County Commissioners to the lowest responsive and responsible bidder.
+After the bid has been awarded, the contract documents are sent to the Contractor for their review and signature.
+After the County has received all the required documentation from the Contractor, the contract is presented to the Board of County Commissioners for execution.

 • Materials inspection and approval